• Skip to main content

 Ingredient Notes

-Rolled oats: When dissolved in warm water, rolled oats (aka oatmeal) soothe and moisturize the skin, relieves skin irritations such as rashes or itchiness with its anti-inflammatory properties, and naturally cleanses and protects the skin, making it an excellent choice for a bath tea recipe.
+Rolled oats: When dissolved in warm water, rolled oats soothe and moisturize the skin, and relieves skin irritations such as rashes or itchiness with anti-inflammatory properties.
+It also naturally cleanses, and protects the skin, making it an excellent choice for a bath tea recipe.

 Pumpkin spice: Ground pumpkin spice or pumpkin pie spice powder adds that classic pumpkin spice fragrance.

-Cinnamon: Cinnamon chips or chopped cinnamon sticks add not only a rich cinnamon scent, but also increase circulation and provides a rich source of antioxidants for the skin.
+Cinnamon: Cinnamon chips or chopped cinnamon sticks add not only a rich cinnamon scent, but also increase circulation and provide a rich source of antioxidants for the skin.

 Cloves: The rich warming scent of whole cloves in tub tea really provides a unique experience for the senses and also has natural antibacterial and antiseptic properties.
 If you do not have whole or ground cloves, I recommend using 10 drops or so of clove essential oil instead.

-Ginger: Dried ginger root really contributes to the classic pumpkin spice scent as well as has natural scar and inflammation-reducing properties.
-It is also helpful in reducing aches and pains of any sort.
+Ginger: Dried ginger root contributes to the classic pumpkin spice scent as well as has inflammation-reducing properties.

 Sweet almond oil: I like how easily sweet almond oil absorbs into the skin when used in a bath, but any carrier oil of your choosing will work.
-Olive oil, jojoba oil and hemp seed oil also make excellent choices.
-Oil adds all important moisture!
+Olive oil, jojoba oil, and hemp seed oil also make excellent choices.

 A white ceramic bowl filled with oats and brown ground spices rests on a dark wooden tabletop.